Key takeaways

 Understanding industry standards

 Benchmarks provide context, not rules.
-Explore sector ranges with Benchmark library for Indian sectors.
-Services often show DSO 45 to 60 days and gross margins 40 to 60 percent, manufacturing cycles run longer with margins 20 to 40 percent, D2C operates faster, SaaS margins 70 to 90 percent offset acquisition costs.
+Services often show DSO 45 to 60 days and gross margins 40 to 60 percent.
+Manufacturing cycles run longer with margins 20 to 40 percent.
+D2C operates faster.
+SaaS margins of 70 to 90 percent offset acquisition costs.

 Adjusting for Indian context